Ananym/welcome-to-nexus/community/carnage-events.md

 # Carnage Events

-The Carnage department host a number of competitive games for the community, both on a regular schedule and randomly throughout the day.
+The Carnage department hosts a number of competitive games for the community, both on a regular schedule and randomly throughout the day.
 You can find the schedule posted on the boards outside the various Kingdom arenas and Buyan stables.

 ## Riches